yurimssilva/product-edc/docs/development/decision-records/2023-02-27_testing/README.md

 ## Rationale

 Past experiences with product-edc's testing setup has shown that it is time- and resource-consuming, which also makes it unreliable at times.
-It is also not fully debuggable and quite tedious to set up.
 Furthermore, a finer-grained test classification such as the one outlined in this document is currently neither present nor documented.

 ### Definitions and distinction